luismomm2110/repo-manager/README.md

 <h1> # repo-manager </h1>
-<h2> Projeto de administracao de tags no github, com pesquisa, adicao e exclusao.
-Social login com GitHub.
-Construído com django. </h2>
+<h2> A Django project to manage starred repositories in GitHub using tags </h2>

  **Instalacao:**